 Personally, this is one portable back up system that I’m not a huge fan of.
 Here are some of the downsides you need to keep in mind with this generator:

-If you’re using a wall AC outlet to charge this unit, which is the quickest way to charge it, then you can expect to wait at least 8 hours for a full charge.
+If you’re using a wall AC outlet to charge this unit, which is the quickest way to charge it, then expect to wait at least 8 hours for a full charge.

 You are able to charge this through both AC power and DC power simultaneously, but even then it will take 3.5 hours to charge fully.